 The purpose of the Middlebury College rental program is to provide temporary housing for faculty and certain administrative staff positions at the time of hire.
 Housing is meant to be short-term in duration.
 This policy is outlined below.

-Approved tenured and tenured track faculty tenants can stay in College house for a maximum of 8 years or the end of employment with the College whichever comes first.
+Approved tenured and tenure-track faculty tenants can stay in College house for a maximum of 8 years or the end of employment with the College whichever comes first.
 All other approved tenants can stay in College housing a maximum of 2 years.

 All rental relationships are governed by a lease, require a security deposit and the rents are collected by payroll deduction.
 Most housing units require the tenant to pay some or all of the utilities.
-Middlebury Town water and sewer charge may be billed to the tenant, by the College according to the lease.
+Middlebury Town water and sewer charges are billed to the College and may be rebilled to the tenant by the College according to the lease.

-Available housing is listed on the Business Services homepage.
+Available housing is listed on the Business Services website.
 Please do not ask to tour occupied houses.
 Housing is allocated by a lottery process each year in the spring.
 All leases end on June 30, and are normally written for one year at a time with the option to renew.
-The first year of a rental will normally begin in mid August.
+The first year of a rental will normally begin in mid-August.

 The College attempts to operate its rental housing on a break-even basis, which in practice means that it is planned that anticipated income and projected expenses be equal for each fiscal year.